-CACPD officers conduct routine patrols of campus buildings at the Signal Peak Campus to evaluate and monitor security related matters.
+CACPD officers conduct routine patrols of campus buildings at the Signal Peak, San Tan, Maricopa, and Superstition Mountain Campuses to evaluate and monitor security- related matters.
 Housing staff and CACPD officers monitor security in the residential facilities and encourage building residents to report suspicious or unusual activity.
-Contracted security conducts patrols at the Superstition Mountain, Maricopa, and San Tan Campuses.
-These contracted security officers have jurisdiction at only the campus at which they work.
-Local law enforcement agencies may conduct patrols around the Aravaipa Campus, Casa Grande Center, Corporate Center.
+Contracted security conducts patrols after hours at the Superstition Mountain, Maricopa, and San Tan Campuses.
+These contracted security officers have jurisdiction at only the campus where they work.
+Local law enforcement agencies may conduct patrols around the Aravaipa Campus and Casa Grande Center.